Below Market Rate Downpayment Assistance Loan Program (BMR DALP)

 - To pay down the first mortgage principal, debt or liens

+The amount of assistance granted is determined on a case-by-case basis, and always subject to funding availability.
 Cash disbursed to the borrower cannot exceed $250 at close of escrow.
 Any excess cash must first be applied towards the reduction of BMR DALP loan amount.

 - No fees when applying for BMR DALP funds.